moby/moby/docs/sources/reference/commandline/cli.md

 The Docker daemon uses a specifically built `libcontainer` execution driver as its interface to the Linux kernel `namespaces`, `cgroups`, and `SELinux`.

-There is still legacy support for the original [LXC userspace tools]( https://linuxcontainers.org/) via the `lxc` execution driver, however, this is not where the primary development of new functionality is taking place.
+Legacy support for the original [LXC userspace tools]( https://linuxcontainers.org/) via the `lxc` execution driver is being depreciated.
 Add `-e lxc` to the daemon flags to use the `lxc` execution driver.

 #### Options for the native execdriver